Alliance of Sahel States

-The Confederation of Sahel States (Confédération des États du Sahel), also known as the Alliance of Sahel States (Alliance des États du Sahel), or AES Confederation (AES) is a confederation formed between Mali, Niger, and Burkina Faso, located in the Sahel region of Africa.
-It originated as a mutual defense pact created on 16 September 2023 following the 2023 Nigerien crisis, in which the West African political bloc ECOWAS threatened to intervene militarily following a successful coup d'état in Niger earlier that year.
-All three member states are former members of ECOWAS and currently under the control of juntas following a string of successful coups, the 2021 Malian coup d'état, the September 2022 Burkina Faso coup d'état, and the 2023 Niger coup d'état.
-The confederation was established on 6 July 2024.
+The Alliance of Sahel States (Alliance des États du Sahel; AES), also known as the Confederation of Sahel States (Confédération des États du Sahel) or AES Confederation, is a political and economic union in the Sahel region of Africa comprising Burkina Faso, Mali and Niger.
+It originated as a mutual defense pact in 2023.
+All three member states are under the control of military juntas following a string of successful coups.
+The confederation's stated goal is the pooling of resources to build energy and communications infrastructure, establish a common market, implement a monetary union under a proposed currency, allow free movement of persons, enable industrialization, and invest in agriculture, mines and the energy sector, with the end goal of federalizing into a single sovereign state.

-The confederation's stated goal is to pool resources to build energy and communications infrastructure, establish a common market, implement a monetary union under proposed currency, allow free movement of persons, enable industrialization, and invest in agriculture, mines and the energy sector, with the end goal of federalizing into a single sovereign state.
-The confederation is against neo-colonialism and has demonstrated this with acts such as downgrading the status of the French language, renaming of colonial street names, and in the case of Mali suspending teaching of the French Revolution in schools.
-The AES is also anti-French and anti-ECOWAS in outlook, as it disagrees with many of their policies.
+The confederation is against neo-colonialism and ongoing French influence in their countries, and its members have demonstrated this with acts such as downgrading the status of the French language, renaming of colonial street names, and removal of the French Revolution from school curricula.
+The AES is against many policies of the French government and the Economic Community of West African States (ECOWAS), which all three member countries left in 2025.
+In 2024, the AES cut off military relations with Western powers and replaced Western troops on their territory with Russian forces.
+It has also cut diplomatic ties and expelled ambassadors from some Western countries following critical statements regarding its rapprochement with Russia.